 A Material Transfer Agreement (MTA) is the contractual instrument used to define the terms and conditions for the exchange of materials.
-The Commercialization EPI-Center reviews, negotiates, and executes hundreds of MTAs for UofL faculty and staff each year.
+UofL reviews, negotiates, and executes hundreds of MTAs for UofL faculty and staff each year.

 We understand that each researcher has individual needs and interests related to these types of research agreements.
 Our team members work through these agreements on a case-by-case basis, helping to identify individual research goals and expectations, as well as conflicting funding or other agreements.
 We do our best to negotiate fair, tailored terms for use of materials in a timely manner so that no unnecessary delays are experienced.

 The university and its researchers must be able to publish the data and results that arise from research projects, even when proprietary materials that belong to other parties are involved.
 A researcher’s ability to publish may be negatively affected if stringent confidentiality or extensive publication restrictions are included in the MTA.
 Further, requiring a provider’s consent to publish may preclude the ability to publish altogether, which may undermine university data policies and overarching public policy to allow the public access to the results of publicly-funded research.

 To ensure our researchers’ ability to publish and to allow the provider the opportunity to review intended public disclosures for the provider’s confidential information, we routinely agree to a reasonable (30 day, when possible) pre-publication review period.

 Further, we review confidentiality language carefully to prevent the inclusion of university data or results in the scope of the provider’s confidential information.